 “The Fed” has several functions to do this, but their main power is setting “monetary policy” by controlling the interest rates different banks can borrow money from each other.

-By adjusting these interest rates, the Fed impacts the future pricing of goods and services, which in turn can either cause inflation to rise or fall to moderate levels as needed.
+By adjusting these interest rates, the Fed impacts the future pricing of goods and services, which in turn can either cause inflation to rise or fall to moderate levels.

 The actual process involved is nowhere nearly as simple as we've explained it here, and it's definitely not a perfect system.

-Monetary policy usually takes about a full year or more before the trickling change affects everyday consumers.
+Monetary policy usually takes about a year or more before its changes affect everyday consumers.

-Throw in a fair amount of patented American bureaucracy into all this, and you can see how things that sound good can become a bit opaque.
+Throw in a fair amount of patented American bureaucracy into all this, and you can see how things that sound good at first can become a bit opaque.

 What Is Hyperinflation?

 Hyperinflation is a rapid rise of inflation in short periods of time.